MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-activities.md

 # Configuration Manager integration pack activities

+This article contains configuration instructions for activities provided by the Configuration Manager integration pack.

-The following configuration instructions apply to all the activities in this integration pack.
+The following configuration instructions apply to all the activities in this integration pack:

 ## Activity properties